AVEVA/CONNECT-data-services-developer-docs/content/communities/includes/enable-stream-sharing-permissions.md

 ## To enable stream sharing permissions

-When enabling stream sharing permisions, you can either enable them for an entire namespace or on an ad hoc, stream-by-stream basis.
+When enabling stream sharing permissions, you can either enable them for an entire namespace or on an ad hoc, stream-by-stream basis.
+Use the tabs below to see instructions for each.

 # [Namespace](#tab/tabid-1)